Exploring Higgs-Photon Production at the LHC: Validity of EFT and interpretation of the results

 It is of interest to assimilate how the SMEFT operators parametrise a scenario with ultra-violet completion.
 In a top-down approach, the SMEFT provides an interface between the different UV models and the \emph{low energy} theory.
 Thus, SMEFT approach gives a good approximation for both the cases where new physics has effects at tree level as well as loop level.
 However, the sensitivity to the scale of new physics varies in each case.
 The Wilson coefficients of the higher dimensional operators contributing to a process like $pp \rightarrow h \gamma$ have particular relationships with the parameters of the UV completion.
 Thus, unlike in the model-independent SMEFT case, where the operator couplings are independent of each other, when translated into regions of parameter space of specific models, can be related to each other.
 The matching of dimension-6 operators to the UV models such as extensions in the Higgs sector of the SM have been discussed in recent literature \cite{Henning:2014wua,Dawson:2020oco,DasBakshi:2018vni}.
 For example, one of such popular models, the minimal supersymmetric standard Model (MSSM), that predicts several new particles such as the additional Higgs bosons and the superpartners of SM particles, can give additional contributions to the loop-induced production of Higgs and photon.
 Figs.~\ref{tab:mssm_feynmandiag_bosonic} and~\ref{tab:mssm_feynmandiag_dipole} illustrate few representative one-loop processes where the effects can be parametrised by dimension-6 operators.

 The triangle and box contributions in Fig.~\ref{tab:mssm_feynmandiag_dipole} can lead to the dipole-type operators (see Eqn.~\ref{eq:op2}) without a requiring a chirality flip of the SM fermion lines.
 Fig.~\ref{tab:mssm_feynmandiag_bosonic} lead to bosonic-type operators (see Eqn.~\ref{eq:op3}) that can contribute to the loop-induced $h \gamma$ production as well as decays of $h \to \gamma \gamma$ and $h \to Z \gamma$.

-As an illustration, we show how the limits of bosonic operators obtained in our analysis can provide interesting constraints on masses and mixings of stop squarks in the framework of MSSM in the limit when the electorweak gaugions are much heavier than the stop-quarks.
+As an illustration, we show how the limits of bosonic operators obtained in our analysis can provide interesting constraints on masses and mixings of stop squarks in the framework of MSSM in the limit when the electroweak gauginos are much heavier than the stop-quarks.
 In presenting our results, we follow \cite{Henning:2014gca}, assuming a common diagonal mass term $m_{\tilde{t}}$ for right- and left- stop squarks and $X_{t}=A_t-\mu~\rm cot~\beta$ that governs the $\tilde{t}_L$-$\tilde{t}_R$ mixing and the splitting between the two stop mass eigenstates.
 It has been already pointed out that $C_{HB}$ and $C_{HW}$ are severely constrained from $R_{\gamma \gamma}$.
 The contribution of stop squarks to the $h \gamma \gamma$ vertex at one loop \cite{Dermisek:2007fi}, is given by:

 where $m_{t}$ denotes the top mass and $\tan \beta$ is equal to the ratio of vacuum expectation values of the two Higgses: $\tan \beta = \frac{\langle H_{u} \rangle}{\langle H_{d} \rangle}$ and $m_{\tilde{t}}^2 = \frac{m_{\tilde{t}L}^2+m_{\tilde{t}_R}^2}{2}$ and $r=\frac{m_{\tilde{t}_L}^2-m_{\tilde{t}_R}^2}{m_{\tilde{t}_L}^2+m_{\tilde{t}_R}^2}$.
 While deriving Eqn.~\ref{mssm_eft_loop}, it has been assumed that the electroweak gauginos are much heavier than the stop quarks.